Understanding Accounts Receivable (AR) for businesses with examples

 Accounts receivable can be found on a company's balance sheet.

 No, accounts receivable do not count as revenue.
 Revenue is the total amount of money a company has received in exchange for its goods or services.
-Accounts receivable, on the other hand, are defined as the money that a company is owed by its customers for goods or services.
+On the other hand, accounts receivable are defined as the money a company owes its customers for goods or services.

 What is the "allowance for uncollectible accounts" account?